vulsdoc/vuls/docs/main-features.md

 - It is possible to acquire the state of the server by connecting via SSH and executing the command
 - Vuls warns not-restarting-processes which updated before but not restarting yet and detects processes affecting software update in advance.

+## **Static** Container Analysis

+- Vuls can scan container images such as Docker Image on ECR, GCR and local.
+- TODO Link

 ## [Scan middleware that are not included in OS package management](usage-scan-non-os-packages.md)